100-Page Report Warns of the Many Dangers of AI - Slashdot

 They don't need to be able to think, your anti-infantry drone basically needs to just be able to patrol between points a-b-c at set altitude, be able to detect people and be rotate its rifle caliber gun to targets general direction and the self-guiding ammunition does rest of the work, make it nuclear+solar powered and it can wait for its prey to come out of its hidey hole basically forever

-Re:More Human Intelligence than AI (Score:4, Insightful)
+Re:More Human Intelligence than AI (Score:5, Insightful)

 Did you read the summary?